dkant1/parkinglot/README.md

-# parkinglot
+# Parking Lot App in Node JS
-Node JS with PostgreSQL, JWT based authentication
+## The app uses Express, PostgreSQL and JWT based authentication